 Portable Generators and Proper Wattage for Different Appliances

 Snow.
 Wind.
 Ice.
 Electrical storms.
-All these elements can wipe out your home’s power grid in the short- or long-term.
+All these elements can wipe out your home’s power for hours or even days.
 Are you prepared?
 Don’t be left in the dark.
-Let Mi-T-M help you prepare for outages.
+Let Mi-T-M help you prepare for the unexpected.

 Electricity is a commodity most Americans take for granted.
-But when winter ice storms and spring rains knock out our power, many people go into full panic mode.
-The news is often full of U.S. cities and entire regions crippled by blackouts.
+But when winter ice storms and spring thunder and lightning storms knock out power, many go into full panic mode.

-We can’t control the weather, but we can help you plan ahead and prepare for emergencies.
-Mi-T-M sells a large array of equipment that helps homeowners stay safe during storms and power outages.
-How?
-Our generators convert mechanical energy into electricity.
-For homes, our unique inverters are designed with inverter technology for reduced size, weight, noise, and fuel consumption.
+Unfortunately, we can’t control the weather, but we can help you plan ahead and prepare for emergencies.
+Mi-T-M sells a large array of generators that help in tough situations.
+For homes, our unique inverters are equipped with CO detection and designed with inverter technology for reduced size, weight, noise and fuel consumption.

 Think about your electrical needs during a power outage.